UPB-FILS-MA/slides/lectures/acs_cc/01/dr_arhitecture.md

 > Today's PCs are all von Neumann

 Harvard, where memory access is done on separate buses, one for data, one for instructions.
-> ARM and AVR microcontrollers from the lab are Harvard
+> AVR, PIC, DSPs and many microcontrollers are Harvard

+Note: ARM is von Neumann with some *
+Note: GPUs (NVIDIA) are mixed arhitecture

 ---